World Philosophies in Context

 - Term 1

-- Identify key themes within the philosophical traditions of India, China, the Islamic World and Europe.
+- Identify key themes within the philosophical traditions of India, Japan, Africa, and the Islamic world, and Europe.

-- Discuss philosophical ideas of these traditions within their historical, political and social contexts.
+- Explain philosophical ideas of these traditions within their historical, political and social contexts.

-- Evaluate the relationship between speculative ideas and the socio-political contexts in which they arise, circulate, develop and change.
+- Evaluate the relationship between speculative ideas and the socio-political contexts in which they arise, circulate, and develop.

 Scope and syllabus